Jacob Farrell and Julia McKinlay

 Exploring the synergies between industrial and geological processes, Julia McKinlay will be exhibiting a new sculptural work made with magma – a synthetic rock and industrial bi-product of foundries.
 Sharing a fascination in geology and metallurgy (the study of metals), Jacob Farrell traces the history and etymological roots of industrial language in a companion text for the exhibition which will be published as a limited edition publication and made available in the space and online.

-Over the last 6 months Julia and Jacob have been collaborating remotely, building collaborative research in the forms, materiality and language surrounding industrial process, extraction and waste.
+Julia and Jacob collaborated remotely to develop the exhibition, building collaborative research in the forms, materiality and language surrounding industrial process, extraction and waste.

 McKinlay’s practice combines sculpture and print to move between two and three-dimensional space, to explore the connections between natural and industrial processes.